peterhcharlton/info/safer_projects/reading_material.md

 - **ECG beat detection:** [This page][27] provides a list of open-source beat detectors, which may well be helpful if you intend to analyse the ECG signals yourself (rather than simply using the outputs of the Cardiolund algorithm).
 - **Heart rate variability analysis:** The following paper provides a useful introduction to heart rate variability (HRV) analysis: [An overview of heart rate variability metrics and norms][29], and [this paper][31] provides additional details.
 - **Details of ECG signal processing:** For a comprehensive overview of signal processing techniques used to predict AF from the ECG signal, see [this thesis](http://hdl.handle.net/10362/64177), focusing on Sections 5.2.2 and 5.2.3.
+- **Noise in an ECG signal:** See the first part of [this article][13]
 - **ECG signal filtering:** [This book chapter][11] and [this one][12] are written by experts in the field.
-- **Noise in an ECG signal:** See the first part of [this article][13]
+[This article][38] provides an introduction to empirical mode decomposition (EMD) and variations of EMD.
 - **Deep learning for the ECG:** [This][20] is a very well written paper on using deep learning with the ECG.
 See [this paper][19] which used deep learning to identify arrhythmias in the ECG.
 See [this paper][14] (which used normal 12-lead ECGs to predict which patients would experience AF).
 There are also several review papers on deep learning and the ECG - [this one][21] looked helpful at first glance, but do have a look around.
 Update: the toolbox described in [this paper][34] looks like it might be helpful, and [this paper][35] might be helpful for getting a general introduction to the topic.
 - **Identifying AF in ECGs:** See the Computing in Cardiology 2017 Challenge: see [here][15] and [here][16] for an introduction to the challenge, and [here][17] for papers describing code submitted to the challenge, much of which is openly available [here][18].
 If you ever wish to use the data from this challenge, then do have a look at the [MATLAB script][26] for importing the data.
 - **ECG quality assessment:** Our work on ECG quality assessment is available [here][22] (and also [here][23], although this paper is narrower in scope).
 [This][24] is meant to be helpful, although I haven't read it for a while.
-Whilst [this paper][25] focuses on using multiple signals, rather than just a single-lead ECG, I do like the idea that you can assess signal quality by using multiple beat detector algorithms (see [here](https://peterhcharlton.github.io/info/algorithms/beat-detectors.html#electrocardiogram-ecg-beat-detectors) for example algorithms), and deeming data to be of high quality only if a 'strong' (i.e. highly accurate) and a 'weak' (i.e. less accurate) beat detector agree on where the heart beats are.
+Whilst [this paper][25] focuses on using multiple signals, rather than just a single-lead ECG, I do like the idea that you can assess signal quality by using multiple beat detector algorithms, and deeming data to be of high quality only if a 'strong' (i.e. highly accurate) and a 'weak' (i.e. less accurate) beat detector agree on where the heart beats are.See [here][37] for example algorithms, and [here][36] for a publication on this topic).
 Finally, [this article][30] describes a technique for identifying transient noise in ECG signals, designed and validated on STROKESTOP data.

-### Machine Learning
+## Machine Learning in AF screening

 - **Potential applications of ML in AF screening:** See [this article][32].
+- **Using AI in AF screening:** See [this article][39].

 ## Additional Reading